 Ergo: the 2012 Borra Artist Series Lodi White Wine ($18), which is composed of 85% Kerner (a German crossing of Riesling and a grape called Trollinger) and 15% Riesling.
 First thing you need to do is suspend all disbelief: Germanic grapes can grow well in Lodi’s Mediterranean climate, as long as don’t try to turn them into something like “Chardonnay” and understand that you’ll never be able to make Bernkasteler Doctor (who can?).
 In this case, Mr. Niggli – who tells us he came out more with a Spanish “Vinho Verde style of wine,” rather than a Germanic one – has crafted a mouth wateringly crisp dry white wine that is as light as a feather on a Southern breeze.
 The nose is effusively fragrant, like Pippin apple and orange peel, with soothing touches of rising bread dough.
 The acidity is lemony fresh without being sharp, and rounded out by just a whisper of sweetness.
 The acid still high enough that the wine finishes dry, with a definite minerally feel to go along with the citrusy fruit.

-In respect to technique, the Borra “Artist” white was stainless steel fermented at 55° F. for three weeks completely on native yeast, and did not see a second in oak: a wine that is all about the grapes – the Kerner picked at 21° Brix, and the Riesling at 20.8° Brix; fermented separately and blended later – which were grown by the Koth family on their Mokelumne Glen estate (for more on the Koth’s wonderfully crazy collection of over 40 German and Austrian grapes grown in Lodi, see Mokelumne Glen’s beautiful obsessions).
+In respect to technique, the Borra “Artist” white was stainless steel fermented at 55° F. for three weeks completely on native yeast, and did not see a second in oak: a wine that is all about the grapes – the Kerner picked at 21° Brix, and the Riesling at 20.8° Brix; fermented separately and blended later – which were grown by the Koth family on their Mokelumne Glen estate, planted to over 40 grapes of German or Austrian origin.
 Of course, many California white wines are typically “adjusted” for acidity, since California grown grapes usually don’t have enough.
 The Borra white’s citrusy acidity is 100% natural – absolutely nothing added, just made from grapes picked early enough to retain it.

 As if that’s not enough, even more of a revelation is the 2012 Borra Artist Series Lodi Riesling ($15).
 Skeptics, or people who don’t know Lodi, would say unmöglich – you cannot grow Riesling in Lodi.
 So how do explain this pure, lithe, crisply balanced, refreshingly clean and flowery scented white wine?
 Also stainless steel fermented on native yeast (zero oak!), the only thing added to the Borra Riesling is a little bit of süsssreserve (unfermented juice from the same lot of grapes) to give just a touch of sweetness (4 grams/liter) to balance out the natural acidity (grapes picked at 20.8° Brix), lengthening the floral fruit flavor in a barely “off-dry” finish.